AFLplusplus/AFLplusplus/docs/docs2.md

 a plus - of course this made the whole process longer to explain details, but overall ensured that the documentation can be read by (mostly) everyone.

+We communicated via video calls every few weeks and she kept a public kanban board about her todos, additional we used a Signal channel.
+Her changes were imported via PRs where we discussed details.

 The project was off to a good start, but then Jana got pregnant with serious side effects that made working impossible for her for a longer time, hence the schedule was thrown back.